cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/metadata.md

 ## Bindings

 Analogue to regular Workers, user Workers can also interact with other Cloudflare resources using Bindings.
-See [metadata.json example](#sample-metadata.json) and the [Wrangler configuration documentation]((https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) for more information.
+Refer to [metadata.json example](#sample-metadata.json) and the [Wrangler configuration documentation](/workers/wrangler/configuration/#bindings) for more information.